knative/docs/docs/eventing/getting-started.md

     END
     ```

-   Result: You created a trigger that sends all events of type `greeting` to your event consumer named `hello-display`.
+   The command creates a trigger that sends all events of type `greeting` to your event consumer named `hello-display`.

 2. To add the second `Trigger`, run the following command: